CodeNClimb/springboot-hello-world/eCommerce/README.md

 - The default users and password for this application are both admin.
 You will be required to chance these upon signing in.

 #### Creating a Data Source
-In order to link prometheus to grafana, we must first create a datasource.
+In order to link Prometheus to Grafana, we must first create a data source.
-- Navigate to `menu -> connections -> data sources -> add new data source -> prometheus`.
+- Navigate to `menu -> connections -> data sources -> add new data source -> Prometheus`.
 - Prometheus Server URL = `http://host.docker.internal:9090`
 - Save and Test.
 - You now have a data source configured.

-#### Creating a Visualisation DashBoard
+#### Creating a Visualisation Dashboard

 - Navigate to `menu -> dashboard -> new -> new dashboard`.
 This allows you to upload a dashboard or create your own using the data source configured above.